TQRG/tenet/README.md

 ### Docker

-Included is a basic `Dockerfile` for building and distributing `SecurityAware`, and can be built with the included `make` helper:
+Included is a basic `Dockerfile` for building and distributing `Tenet`, and can be built with the included `make` helper:

 ```
 $ make docker

-$ docker run -it securityaware --help
+$ docker run -it tenet --help
 ```